liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

  - Did you encounter bugs while browsing our game home page or dynamic earth?
  - Do you have any suggestions about the layout of our website?
  - Are you satisfied with the theme and content?
- - Do you enjoy interactions way of our web application?
+ - Do you enjoy the interactive way of our web application?
  - What improvements would you like to see on our web?

 The above are some question when we do user testing.
 More details could be seen here.
 [Questionnaires file](https://github.com/liyao0123/SoftwareEngineering2021Desk3/blob/5f4c293bfebcdbe7b532e149d697afad6767ab16/Documentation/docs/ques.md)